ezrichards/ezrichards.github.io/content/posts/on-stressculture.md

 to say yes after waiting awhile.

 After awhile, people will begin to respect your boundaries.
-If you're someone who says yes to everything, unfortunately people may take advantage of that and give you more.
+If you're someone who says yes to everything, unfortunately people may take advantage of that and offer you more things to do.
 But if you're someone who is willing to say no to the right things, people will usually only come to you with the things that matter.